rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/troubleshooting.md

 ## Rancher Usage Record Not found

-When you attempt to retrive a usage record, you might see the following message:
+When you attempt to retrieve a usage record, you might see the following message:

 ```shell
 Error from server (NotFound): cspadapterusagerecords.susecloud.net "rancher-usage-record" not found" Check Configuration, Retrieve generated configuration csp-config